-- The current windows match the original window openings and are of an appropriate light configuration. - Vinyl is not an approvable window material for Mobile's historic districts. - The wood lap siding present on the building's façade appears to be in reparable condition. - Wood lap siding is an appropriate replacement for all elevations of the building, with Hardie plank siding being an appropriate replacement material for all non-primary elevations.
+- The current windows match the original window openings and are of an appropriate light configuration. - Vinyl is considered an unacceptable window material for Mobile's historic districts. - The wood lap siding present on the building's façade appears to be in reparable condition. - Wood lap siding is an appropriate replacement for all elevations of the building, with Hardie plank siding being an appropriate replacement material for all non-primary elevations. - The Design Review Committee agreed on a modified scope of work.